eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.5 Qualified Electronic Attestation of Attributes (QEAA) Providers

 Qualified EAAs are provided by Qualified Trust Service Providers (QTSPs).
-The general Trust Framework for QTSPs apply also to QEAA, but specific rules for this Trust Service need to be defined as well.
+The general Trust Framework for QTSPs applies also to QEAA Providers, but specific rules for this Trust Service may be defined as well.
 QEAA Providers maintain an interface for requesting and providing QEAAs, including a mutual authentication interface with Wallet Units and potentially an interface towards Authentic Sources to verify attributes.
 QEAA Providers provide information on the location of the services that can be used to enquire about the validity status of the QEAAs, without having an ability to receive any information about the use of the attestations.
 The terms and conditions of these services are for each QTSP to determine, beyond what is specified in the [eIDAS 2.0] Regulation.

 ### 3.6 Public Body Authentic Source Electronic Attestation of Attributes (PuB-EAA) Providers